 What you need to proceed?

-Find a legal practitioner for advice and representation
+Finding an IP lawyer for advice and representation

 Decide who you intend to commence proceedings against